 - Check the assignment information, your course profile and speak to unit coordinators to determine whether you are permitted to use AI.
-Some assessments do not permit the use of AI tools, while others may allow it with some limitations. - Follow the requirements about providing a statement or declaration that outlines the AI tools used in the assessment. - Be transparent about your use of AI generated responses by including a screen capture or full transcript of the responses in an appendix.
-Refer to the appendix in text. - Appropriately acknowledge ALL the content that is generated by AI through a reference.
+Some assessments do not permit the use of AI tools, while others may allow it with some limitations. - Follow the requirements about providing a statement or declaration that outlines the AI tools used in the assessment. - If instructed to do so, appropriately acknowledge ALL the content that is generated by AI through a reference.
 Failure to reference can result in a breach of academic integrity.